 Any trip to Aspen Snowmass must include a visit to see the Maroon Bells, the most photographed peaks in North America.
 Explore the pristine valley where trails meander through aspen groves and mirror lakes reflect the two 14,000-foot, wine-colored peaks.

-Car traffic to the Maroon Bells is always limited during peak summer months, and reservations are now required to both comply with COVID-19 restrictions and preserve the area's pristine natural beauty.
+Car traffic to the Maroon Bells is always limited during peak summer months, and reservations are required.
 Read on for important information about how to access Maroon Bells Scenic Area, and read our Guide to Visiting the Maroon Bells to start planning your excursion.

 HOW TO ACCESS THE MAROON BELLS

-Reservations are now required for both car parking and bus travel and can be made on AspenChamber.org.
+Reservations are now required for both car parking and shuttle service.
+Reservations can be made at AspenChamber.org.

 Getting to the Maroon Bells by Bus

 Roaring Fork Transit Authority (RFTA) provides bus service to the Maroon Bells Scenic Area between 8 a.m. and 5 p.m. during peak summer months.
 Reservations are required and can be made here.

 Shuttles run every 15 minutes and pick up and drop off at Aspen Highlands ski area.

 Shuttle tickets are $16 for adults ($20 for walk-ups) and $10 for children 12 & under and seniors over 65 ($14 for walk-ups).

 To get to Aspen Highlands, visitors can either take the free Castle/Maroon Creek bus from Rubey Park Bus Depot in downtown Aspen or drive and park at Aspen Highlands (paid parking only).